GaadiKey/price/content/best/suv-cars/renault-triber-variants-price-list.md

 ### Renault Triber RXT Features

-Priced at Rs 6.75 lakhs, the following feature set is provided along with those in RXL:
+Priced at **Rs 6.75 lakhs**, the following feature set is provided along with those in RXL:
 - LED Turn indicator mounted on ORVMs of car
 - Front & Rear Skid Plates
 - Steering mounted auto and phone controls